The ovaries, fallopian tubes and peritoneum

 The ovaries

+Each month, 1 of the ovaries produces an egg.
+The ovaries also produce the hormones oestrogen and progesterone.
+These help to control the reproductive system.
 As you get older, the ovaries make less of these hormones.
-They eventually stop releasing eggs each month and periods stop.
+The ovaries eventually stop releasing eggs each month and your periods stop.
 This is called the menopause.
-It usually happens naturally between the ages of 45 and 55.
+It usually happens between the ages of 45 and 55.
 It means you cannot get pregnant anymore.

 Related pages